Mental health inequality: Education disparities

 Educational disparities can be defined as unjust or unfair differences in educational outcomes that can be a result of difference in treatment of certain minority groups in schools, varying socioeconomic statuses, and varying educational needs.
 These disparities in education can ultimately lead to issues of mental health.
-When this happens, less privileged groups get looped into the cascading effects of inequality.
+When this happens, individuals from disadvantaged socioeconomic backgrounds get looped into the cascading effects of inequality.

 Disparities in education, contributory to socioeconomic status, immigrant status, and ethnic/racial status can be another contributing factor to mental health inequality.
 Socioeconomic status plays a large role in the difference in access to educational resources.
 School districts are split geographically.
 Because the current funding for public schools comes from local property taxes, there is more incentive for high-status individuals to narrow the boundaries to not include lower income families from their school districts.
 Because each school district is then only encompassing one socioeconomic group, the programs and quality are affected.
 This is where we begin to see the dramatic differences between school districts.
 While some schools offer amazing guidance departments, advanced classes, and phenomenal facilities, other areas struggle to find qualified and motivated teachers to teach basic classes.
 Although public education is something that is supposed to be a right for all, an individual's socioeconomic status can greatly affect the quality of that education.

 An individual's immigration status also affects the quality of education received.
 While there are some immigrant groups which do well after immigrating to the United States, many do not have the same level of success.
 There are many barriers that prevent the academic success of immigrant children.
 These barriers include but are not limited to the fact that most parents of immigrant children do not understand the United States educational system, inadequate English as a Second Language programs, and segregation.
 There are also differences in outcomes across immigrant generation, with first-generation immigrants performing better than subsequent generations.
 This is termed the immigrant paradox.
 These issues along with the psychological effects of acculturation (e.g., adapting to a whole new country, language, and culture) amplify educational inequality.

 Disparities in education are the insufficiency of resources that are included but limited.
 These disparities usually targets socially excluded communities with low income.
 Statistics are used when measuring grades, GPA, test scores, and dropout rates to determine the success of students.
 By creating a system in which a person could never succeed can perpetuate inequalities, especially those suffering from mental health.

+In Rural areas, the mental health crisis is especially exacerbated because of the lack of education pertaining to mental health and how to deal with it.
+Because of this lack of education, mental health is stigmatized, and it is seen as a shame to have any and all problems with mental health.
+This causes people to not share mental health problems, and to keep them to themselves.